Ceramic capacitor: Class 1 ceramic capacitors

 The EIA RS-198 standard codes ceramic class 1 capacitors with a three character code that indicates temperature coefficient.
 The first letter gives the significant figure of the change in capacitance over temperature (temperature coefficient α) in ppm/K. The second character gives the multiplier of the temperature coefficient.
 The third letter gives the maximum tolerance from that in ppm/K. All ratings are from 25 to 85 °C:

 In addition to the EIA code, the temperature coefficient of the capacitance dependence of class 1 ceramic capacitors is commonly expressed in ceramic names like "NP0", "N220" etc. These names include the temperature coefficient (α).
 In the IEC/EN 60384-8/21 standard, the temperature coefficient and tolerance are replaced by a two digit letter code (see table) in which the corresponding EIA code is added.

-For instance, an "NP0" capacitor with EIA code "C0G" will have 0 drift, with a tolerance of ±30 ppm/K, while an "N1500" with the code "P3K" will have −1500 ppm/K drift, with a maximum tolerance of ±250 ppm/°C. Note that the IEC and EIA capacitor codes are industry capacitor codes and not the same as military capacitor codes.
+For instance, an "NP0" capacitor with EIA code "C0G" will have 0 drift, with a tolerance of ±30 ppm/K, while an "N1500" with the code "P3K" will have −1500 ppm/K drift, with a maximum tolerance of ±250 ppm/K. Note that the IEC and EIA capacitor codes are industry capacitor codes and not the same as military capacitor codes.

 Class 1 capacitors include capacitors with different temperature coefficients α.
 Especially, NP0/CG/C0G capacitors with an α ±0•10−6 /K and an α tolerance of 30 ppm are technically of great interest.
 These capacitors have a capacitance variation dC/C of ±0.54% within the temperature range −55 to +125 °C. This enables accurate frequency response over a wide temperature range (in, for example, resonant circuits).
 The other materials with their special temperature behavior are used to compensate a counter temperature run of parallel connected components like coils in oscillator circuits.
 Class 1 capacitors exhibit very small tolerances of the rated capacitance.